nmank/GradCourses/README.md

 ## Tutorials

-See the jupyter notebooks in the file ./test_scripts.
+See the jupyter notebooks in the folder ./examples